emmartins/quickstart/wsat-simple/README.md

             <level name="WARN"/>
         </logger>

-Next you need to start JBoss WildFly (7.1.0.CR1 or above), with the XTS sub system enabled.
+Next you need to start JBoss WildFly, with the XTS sub system enabled.
 This is enabled through the optional server configuration *standalone-xts.xml*.
 To do this, run the following commands from the top-level directory of JBossAS:

         For Linux:     ./bin/standalone.sh --server-config=../../docs/examples/configs/standalone-xts.xml
         For Windows:   \bin\standalone.bat --server-config=..\..\docs\examples\configs\standalone-xts.xml